-- 6.28 The NPPF advises that the planning system should provide high quality built environment with accessible local services that reflect the community's needs and support its health and education wellbeing. - 6.29 During the consultation process with residents there was a strong level of support for the need for improvements in accessing timely medical attention at local health care facilities.

-6.30 In consultation replies the community wished to see that there is sufficient capacity in the primary and junior schools in the Parish to allow the children living in the parish to attend those schools.
+- 6.26 The NPPF advises that the planning system should provide high quality built environment with accessible local services that reflect the community's needs and support its health and education well being. - 6.27 During the consultation process with residents there was a strong level of support for the need for improvements in access to local health care facilities. - 6.28 In consultation replies the community wished to see that there is sufficient capacity in the primary and junior schools in the Parish to allow the children living in the parish to attend those schools.